maniacalmm/MemoryGame/README.md

+## Resources
+index.html, script.js, css/styles.css are the three main files.
+img folder contains image necessary for the card for display.
+Player can choose to replace these images of his/her own is he/she so desire.

+## How the game work
 Memory game, flip two card at the time, if the two are the same, stay flipped, otherwise, fold back.

 Intial dimension of the game is 4x4, thus inside the img folder, 8 images are used for the cards(log_1.png -> log_8.log).